← Back to Blog

 Frequently Asked Questions

 Yes.
-No-code platforms like FlutterFlow, Adalo, and Bubble let you build fully functional mobile apps using visual drag-and-drop builders.
+No-code platforms like FlutterFlow, Adalo, Glide, and Bubble let you build fully functional mobile apps using visual drag-and-drop builders.
 These tools handle the code behind the scenes, so you can focus on design, logic, and user experience without writing a single line.

 What is the best no-code app builder in 2026?